 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Group and the Company's financial liabilities include payables, accruals and borrowings.
+The Group's and the Company's financial liabilities include trade payables, other payables, accruals and borrowings.

 Subsequent measurement